-Is a drug overdose considered an accidental death?
+Is a drug or alcohol overdose considered an accidental death?

 Typical life insurance exclusions